Contract Packaging

 Secondary Packaging

-Secondary packaging refers to layers of primary packaging that are used together to provide extra protection to the product inside.
-Cardboard, foam, and paper are all forms of secondary packaging.
-Returning to the jar example, if you put several jars of food into one box, the box the secondary packaging.
+Secondary packaging consists of additional layers that surround the primary packaging, offering extra protection to the product inside.
+Materials such as cardboard, foam, and paper are common forms of secondary packaging.
+For instance, imagine placing several jars of food into a single box; that box serves as the secondary packaging.

 Tertiary Packaging